glic3rinu/passlib/docs/lib/passlib.hash.cta_pbkdf2_sha1.rst

 * ``$p5k2$`` is used as the :ref:`modular-crypt-format` identifier.

-* :samp:`{rounds}` is the number of PBKDF2 iterations to perform, stored as lowercase hexidecimal number with no zero-padding (in the example: ``2710`` or 10000 iterations).
+* :samp:`{rounds}` is the number of PBKDF2 iterations to perform, stored as lowercase hexadecimal number with no zero-padding (in the example: ``2710`` or 10000 iterations).

 * :samp:`{salt}` is the salt string encoding using base64 (with ``-_`` as the high values).